Reread your own writing - several times - for a better finished novel.

 For a better read - reread your writing

-You might even end up feeling like 'going for it' and add additional chapters!
+You might even end up really 'going for it' - adding additional chapters!

 Fresh ideas will come if you give it time